-20.1.4 Should the Safety Car be called on track, or a Full Course Yellow period be declared, during the pit window, the Race Director may extend the time of the pit window by a time between one and three minutes.
+20.1.4 Should the Safety Car be called on track, or a Full Course Yellow period be declared during the pit window, the Race Director may extend the duration of the pit window by a time between one and three minutes.

-Any car considered to have slowed deliberately in order to avoid penalties in terms of the mandatory pit window or the minimum pit stop time will be reported to the Stewards.
+20.1.5 Any car considered to have slowed deliberately in order to avoid penalties in terms of the mandatory pit window or the minimum pit stop time will be reported to the Stewards.